Jason0w0/gocamole/README.md

 # Disclaimer
-This project is not affiliated or sponsored by Apache Guacamole.
+1. This project is not affiliated or sponsored by Apache Guacamole.
+2. This project contains Apache 2.0 License component.
+For more details, checkout LICENSE.